The Marketing Behind MongoDB

 Being on stage at a conference raises the profile of the presenter and establishes him/her as a thought leader on a particular topic ...
 [Independent] consultants have established themselves as experts on MongoDB through their speaking engagements [at our conferences and events], and I suspect many have gained business as a result.

 When there’s money at stake or other personal gain, it can influence a speaker’s message, while providing valuable allies for a motivated vendor.
-If you make substantial revenue off MongoDB consulting, how motivated would you be to highlight tradeoffs?
+If you make substantial revenue off MongoDB consulting, how motivated would you be to highlight the downsides of MongoDB?
 How about if you sold MongoDB training materials like an online course or bootcamp?

 On the marketing front, David Mytton, CEO of Server Density, highlighted the benefit of giving a talk at a MongoDB event: